-For providers of composite Web services it is essential to be able to minimize cases of SLA violations.
-One possible route to achieve this is to predict at runtime which instances are in danger of violating SLAs, and apply various adaptation actions to these instances only.
-However, it is not trivial to identify which adaptations are the most cost-effective way to prevent any violation, or if it is even possible to prevent a violation in a costeffective way.
-In this paper we have modelled this problem as a one-dimensional, discrete optimization problem.
-Furthermore, we have presented both deterministic and heuristic solution algorithms.
-We have evaluated these algorithms based on a manufacturing case study, and show which types of algorithms are better suited for which scenarios.
+For providers of composite web services, it is essential to be able to minimize cases of SLA violations.
+One possible route to achieve this is to predict at runtime, which instances are in danger of violating SLAs, and to apply various adaptation actions to these instances only.
+However, it is not trivial to identify which adaptations are the most costeffective way to prevent any violation, or if it is at all possible to prevent a violation in a cost-effective way.
+In this paper, we have modeled this problem as a one-dimensional discrete optimization problem.
+Furthermore, we have presented both, deterministic and heuristic solution algorithms.
+We have evaluated these algorithms based on a manufacturing case study and have shown which types of algorithms are better suited for which scenarios.
 The main current limitation is that adaptation is only considered on instance level, that is, for each composition instance separately.
 Aggregate SLOs, which are defined over a number of instances, are out of scope.
-Similarly, at the moment we do not consider 'permanent' adaptations, i.e., adaptations which are done for all future instances.
+Similarly, at the moment we do not consider "permanent" adaptations, i.e., adaptations which are done for all future instances.
 We believe that the PREVENT adaptation model can be extended to this kind of SLOs and actions, but new approaches to predict violations and impact models are needed to this end.